trickerer01/NM/README.md

   - By default, when app manages to exit gracefully, all unfinished files get deleted, and all existing files are automatically considered completed
   - To check and resume existing unfinished files use `--continue-mode` (or `-continue`).
 This may be slower for non-empty folders due to additional network requests but safer in case of complex queries
   - To keep unfinished files use `--keep-unfinished` (or `-unfinish`).
 It acts as `--continue-mode` helper so it's recommended to use either both or none at all

+#### Examples
+1. Pages
+  - Minimal example - all videos matching search string:
+    - `python pages.py -pages 9999 -search STRING`
+  - Up to 36 recent videos matching 2 words in 1080p, save to a custom location:
+    - `python pages.py -pages 2 -path PATH -quality 1080p -search STRING1+STRING2`
+  - All videos from user's playlist:
+    - `python pages.py -pages 9999 -path PATH -quality 1080p -playlist_name USER_NAME`
+  - All videos uploaded by a user, if matches either of 2 desired tags, in best quality, sorted into subfolders by several desired (known) authors, putting remaining videos into a separate folder:
+    - `python pages.py -pages 9999 -path PATH -quality 1080p -uploader USER_NAME (TAG1~TAG2) -script "name1: AUTHOR1; name2: AUTHOR2; name3: AUTHOR3; rest: * -utp always"`

+2. Ids
+  - Minimal example - all existing videos in range:
+    - `python ids.py -start 75000 -count 100`
+    - `python ids.py -start 75000 -end 75099`
+  - You can use the majority of arguments from `pages` examples.
+The only argument that is unique to `ids` module is `--use-id-sequence` (`-seq`), see above where it's explained in detail